pvnovarese/jenkins-grype-jira/README.md

 This is a very rough demo of integrating Jenkins, Grype, and Jira.
 This repo will open Jira tickets for vulnerabilties that have reported fixes in the images we scan.

-## Part 1: Jenkins Setup
+## Part 1: Deploy Jenkins

+### Option A: simple docker run

 We're going to run jenkins in a container to make this fairly self-contained and easily disposable.
 This command will run jenkins and bind to the host's docker sock (if you don't know what that means, don't worry about it, it's not important).

-`$ docker run -u root -d --name jenkins --rm -p 8080:8080 -p 50000:50000 -v /var/run/docker.sock:/var/run/docker.sock -v /tmp/jenkins-data:/var/jenkins_home jenkinsci/blueocean
+`$ docker run -u root -d --name jenkins --rm -p 8080:8080 -p 50000:50000 -v /var/run/docker.sock:/var/run/docker.sock -v /tmp/jenkins-data:/var/jenkins_home jenkinsci/blueocean`

-`
+### Option B: Docker Compose

+If you're comfortable with Docker Compose, there's a compose file in this repo that will spin up jenkins and docker-in-docker.
+The advantage of using this over Option A is that cleanup will be a lot easier, you just throw the docker-in-docker container away when you're done.

+## Part 2: Jenkins Setup

-and we'll need to install jq in the jenkins container:
+We'll need to install jq in the jenkins container:

 `$ docker exec jenkins apk add jq`